-- Key figures show 100% of children at the end of KS2 attained the expected standard across reading, writing and maths combined and 65% achieved greater depth (GDS) in reading, writing and maths combined. - 100% of Year 6 SEND children achieved at least the expected standard in reading, writing and maths combined - Key stage 1 children continue to achieve well, with 97% of children achieving at least the expected standard in reading, writing and maths.
-40% of children in key stage 1 achieved greater depth in all three subjects. - 97% of children passed the Year 2 Phonics Screening Test. - 92% of children in Early Years Foundation Stage have achieved a good level of development (GLD).
+- 100% of Year 6 SEND children achieved at least the expected standard in writing and maths and 90% in reading. - Key stage 1 children continue to achieve well, with 93% of children achieving at least the expected standard in reading, writing and maths.
+38% of children in key stage 1 achieved greater depth in all three subjects. - 98% of children passed the Year 1 Phonics Screening Test. - 90% of children in Early Years Foundation Stage have achieved a good level of development (GLD).